LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 See how the Game class is simplified, too.

 Talking about adding commands - these classes could be the basis of a game project for a small group.
 Have any ideas?
+See :ref:`group-project`.

+There are further examples of defining and using Interfaces in the starting code for the exercises at the end of the next section.

 Cohesion, Coupling, and Separation of Concerns
 -----------------------------------------------

+This section is motivated by the revisions to the project, not specifically about Interfaces, though good use of them helps.

 There are three important ideas in organizing your code into classes and methods: